chunyin7/notes/uni/comp2017/processes.md

 ## exec

-the **exec** family of functions allow a process to start an executable file when a process calls exec, it is *replaced* in memory by the new process
+the **exec** family of functions allow a process to start an executable file

+when a process calls exec, it is *replaced* in memory by the new process, i.e. its stack is replaced with a new stack

 - `execvp(const char *file, char *const argv[])`:
     - **file**: executable file we wish to execute